-She would be named after Kaiser Wilhelm II’s seven-year-old daughter, the Princess Victoria Louise of Prussia.
+She would be named after Kaiser Wilhelm II’s seven-year-old daughter, Princess Victoria Luise of Prussia.
 The ship, christened Prinzessin Victoria Luise by the Countess von Waldersee, was due to launch on June 29, 1900.

-How was the SS Prinzessin Victoria Luise different from ocean liners of the time?
+How was the SS Prinzessin Victoria Luise different from other ocean liners of the time?

-(Once the finishing touches were completed on the ship, the kaiser made a formal inspection and was said to be unhappy that it was slightly longer than his own royal yacht Hohenzollern!)
+(Once the finishing touches were completed on the ship, the kaiser made a formal inspection and was said to be unhappy that Victoria Luise was slightly longer than his own royal yacht Hohenzollern!)